The Complete Guide to Using Travel Agencies for Small BusinessesBy Kathleen Burns

 What is a corporate travel agency?

 Most of us are familiar with travel agents who help plan family vacations or cruises.
-This kind of travel agent is responsible for booking travel and accommodations, creating and managing traveler itineraries, and securing discounts and perks for their clients.
+This kind of travel agent is responsible for booking travel and accommodations, creating and managing a traveler's itinerary, and securing discounts and perks for their clients.

 Corporate travel agents, and the agencies they work for, perform similar services.
-But, instead of booking vacations to Disneyworld, they work with businesses to plan and manage travel for meetings, conferences, and other company travel.
+But, for different types of travel.
+Instead of booking vacations to Disneyworld, they work with businesses to plan and manage travel for meetings, conferences, and other company travel.
 They book flights, trains, cars, and accommodations, set their clients up with deals and upgrades, and provide support for travelers when emergencies come up.

 How small businesses can benefit from using a travel agency